Bearium-BB/Just-The-Docs-Template/README.md

 DOING:

-· The role of version control in software development.  - Claudia 9/30

 DONE:
+· The role of version control in software development.  - Claudia, Started 9/26 Finished 9/26 Due 9/30